barumau/pandunia/english/bax_kanun.md

 The constituent, which is further away from the verb, can be left out.
 So for example **musik mi auda** (OSV) can be truncated to **mi auda** (SV).
 Likewise **mi musik audu** (SOV) can be truncated to **musik audu** (OV).

 The typical word orders in everyday Pandunia are SVO, SOV and OSV.
-The latter occurs frequently in dependant clauses, for example in **mi vida jen, jo tu suku.** (I saw the person _whom you like_.)
+The latter occurs frequently in dependant clauses, for example in **mi wida jen, jo tu suku.** (I saw the person _whom you like_.)
 The other word orders can be heard in poetry and in other forms of literary language.

 ### 12.2.
 Relations between the endings